auth0/docs/wcf-tutorial.md

 ###3.
 Accessing user information

-Once the user succesfuly authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `User` property or `Thread.CurrentPrincipal`
+Once the user successfully authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `User` property or `Thread.CurrentPrincipal`

     public class Service1 : IService1
     {